What is a hysteroscopy?

 What happens during a hysteroscopy?

-Sedation is not usually required for a hysteroscopy and you will be awake at all times.
+You will always be awake.
 You will be asked to remove the bottom half of your clothing and lie on a couch with your legs in leg supports.
 The hysteroscope will then be inserted into your vagina to locate your cervix.
-To guide the hysteroscope, we use high pressure sterile water.
+To guide the hysteroscope, we use sterile saline.

-Once your cervix has been located, the doctor will very gently push the hysteroscope into your uterus to examine the area.
-If at any point you find the procedure too uncomfortable, you can ask the doctor for a local anaesthetic.
+Once your cervix has been located, the doctor will gently advance the hysteroscope into your uterus to examine the area.
+If at any point you find the procedure too uncomfortable or if the doctor sees you are in discomfort, the procedure can be abandoned.

 If the doctor finds a polyp, they will stop the procedure and explain the finding.
 They will ask you if you wish to have the polyp removed that day or if you wish to have it done under general anaesthetic.
-If you wish to have it done on the day, the hysteroscope will need to be changed to a larger one (the difference between scopes is roughly 2mm).
+If you wish to have it done on the day, the hysteroscope will need to be changed to a larger one (the difference between scopes is roughly 2 – 3 mm).

 After your hysteroscopy

 We will ask you to stay in the waiting area until you feel ready to leave.
-You may get period like cramps during or after the procedure, but many women only feel little discomfort.
-Very occasionally, some women can feel a little faint or nauseated.
+You may get period like cramps during or after the procedure, but many women only feel a little discomfort.
+Occasionally, some women can feel a little faint or nauseated.
 If this happens to you, you will be able to lie down until you feel better.

 It is usual to have some light bleeding after a hysteroscopy and you might need to wear a sanitary towel for a few days.
-There is no reason why you should not drive home, but you may prefer to take things easy for the day.
-You should be able to return to work the following day, as well as resume normal activities such as sport and sexual intercourse.
+There is no reason you should not drive home, but you may prefer to take things easy for the day.
+You should be able to return to work the following day.

 When will I find out my results?

-If you still then require additional investigations or surgery, we will arrange this for you.
-The results of any biopsies up to four weeks and then we will write to you and your GP with the outcome.
+If you require any additional investigations or surgery, we will arrange this for you.
+The results of any biopsies can take up to four weeks and then we will write to you and your GP with the outcome.